Oxen-AI/oxen-release/README.md

 # Installation

-Navigate to [releases](https://github.com/Oxen-AI/oxen-release/releases) and download the latest version for your workstation or follow the instructions [here](Installation.md) for using homebrew or the debian package.
+Navigate to [releases](https://github.com/Oxen-AI/oxen-release/releases) and download the latest version for your workstation or follow the [installation instructions](Installation.md) for using homebrew or the debian package.

 # Basic Commands